The Mesopotamian Blues: musings on Sumerian colour values

 Discussion of colour terms in the Bronze Age is often dependant on the Berlin and Kay model of colour term evolution that was published in the 1970s.
 This anthropological model studied an arbitrary group of modern minor languages and from this argued that all languages evolve a lexicon of colour terms in a consistent sequence of seven stages: from a pair; black and white, to red, to green then yellow, or yellow then green, to blue and then brown, followed by other secondary and tertiary hues.

-While it is a convenient model, it is also a burden, as it functions under narrow definitions of colour in the first place (our terms), and the validity to ancient cultures is disputed, as sample groups used were very small and are all post-industrial.
+While it is a convenient model, it is also a burden, as it functions under narrow definitions of colour (our terms), and the validity to ancient cultures is disputed, as the sample groups used were small and all are post-industrial.
 Basically it models what we call the primaries and secondaries as coming first and the tertiaries as derived terms coming later as language developed.
-However, at a simplistic level the model works, in that in pre-industrial developing societies, red, black and white are very dominant in the visual repertoire, but this usage may also be argued to be embedded in their physical environment and what they valued most.
+However, at a simplistic level the model works, in that in pre-industrial developing societies, red, black and white are very dominant in the visual repertoire, but this usage may also be argued to be embedded in their physical environment (access) and what they valued most.

 Cuneiform